 Why are bats protected?

-Bat populations across the 18 native species in the UK have been in decline over the last 50-100 years due to increased development.
+Populations across all 18 UK bat species have been in decline over the last 50-100 years due to increased development resulting in the loss of their natural habitat.
 In response to this, protection for bats has been increased via Schedule 2 of the Conservation of Habitats and Species Regulations 2017 and Section 9 of the Wildlife and Countryside Act 1981.
-Harming or disturbing bats is a criminal offence and anyone seeking planning permission to develop buildings or sites involving trees or potential roosting sites, has a legal obligation to avoid disturbing bats.
+Bats are fully protected and harming bats is a criminal offence; anyone seeking planning permission to develop buildings or sites involving trees or other potential roosting sites, has a legal obligation to avoid disturbing bats.
 It is illegal to:

 What is a bat survey?

 Bat surveys find out whether bats are present on a specific site or may use it at certain times of the year.
-There are several types of bat survey: a Preliminary Roost Assessment (or Scoping Bat Survey) (stage 1) which is carried out before the more detailed Bat Emergence and Re-entry Survey (also known as an Activity Survey or Phase 2 Survey).
+There are several types of bat survey: a Preliminary Roost Assessment (stage 1) which is carried out before the more detailed Bat Emergence and Re-entry Survey (also known as an Activity Survey or Phase 2 Survey).

 There are also Hibernation Roost Surveys.
-Bat surveys that may result in disturbance to a roost should be carried out by a licensed bat consultant; licences are issued by statutory nature conservation bodies Natural England, Natural Resources Wales and NatureScot.
-The length of time that a bat survey is valid for depends on the local planning authority, but all are valid for 12 months and they usually extend for up to 24 months.
+Bat surveys that may result in disturbance to a roost should be carried out by a licensed bat consultant; licences are issued by the statutory nature conservation bodies Natural England, Natural Resources Wales and NatureScot.
+The length of time that a bat survey is valid depends on the local planning authority, but all are valid for 12 months and they usually extend for up to 24 months.
+Natural England regards bat surveys as having a shelf life of under two seasons old.

 What is a bat roost?

-It is a feeding or resting place which can be in caves, tree cracks, lofts, barns or under loose or hanging tiles.
+It is a feeding or resting place that can be in caves, tree cracks, lofts, barns, under weather boarding, on gable ends, ridge tiles or under loose or hanging tiles, which suit crevice dwelling bats.
 A perfect roost site offers bats a safe place in which to hibernate and raise their young while having access to a food source – usually insects and water.
 Bats will relocate to different roosts over the course of a year as their requirements change, so several roosts may be occupied over a season.
-Types of roost include day roosts, transitional roosts, feeding roosts, hibernation roosts and maternity roosts; each has different benefits, but they must all provide safety from predators, the correct temperature, humidity and offer protection from noise, wind and light.
+Types of roost include a maternity roost, day roosts, transitional roosts, feeding roosts, and hibernation roosts; each has different benefits, but they must all provide safety from predators, the correct temperature, humidity, and offer protection from noise, wind and light.

 If you need to obtain a bat survey, these are the steps to take:

-A Preliminary Roost Assessment (PRA) or Scoping Bat Survey (stage 1)
+A Preliminary Roost Assessments (PRA) or Scoping Bat Surveys (stage 1)

-This is an internal and external inspection of buildings which can be carried out at any time of year.
-The aim is to exclude the following three factors which trigger a further survey:
+These are internal and external inspections of buildings that can be carried out at any time of year.
+The aim is to exclude the following three factors which trigger further surveys:

-- Evidence of bat activity, such as droppings, urine stains, fragments of prey or dead bats
+- Evidence of bat activity, such as feeding remains, bat droppings, urine stains, fragments of prey or dead bat carcasses.

-- Access to features suitable for roosting, graded from low to high
+- Access to features suitable for roosting bats, graded from low to high.

-If this survey reveals that bats are present, or that there are roost features which they could use, such as loose tiles, gaps in brickwork or proximity to woodland – then you must propose mitigation or habitat gains for bats as part of your development proposal; your scheme would result in a loss of habitat without such mitigation.
+If this bat survey reveals the presence of bats, or that there are roost features that they could use, such as loose tiles in slate roofs, gaps in brickwork or proximity to woodland – then you must propose mitigation or habitat gains for bats as part of your development proposals; your scheme would result in a net loss of habitat without such mitigation.

-Carried out following a PRA survey which has established that there are bats present, or that there are roost features which they could use, this survey is the second phase of the initial assessment process.
-A bat surveyor will visit the site and monitor potential bat entry and exit points to gather data, using equipment such as bat detectors, infrared lights, night vision and thermal imaging cameras along with detectors which convert echolocation calls into an audible readout.
-Bat species have different calls so this can help with identification.
+Carried out following a PRA survey which has found evidence of bats, or features that could support roosting bats, this bat activity survey is the second phase of the initial assessment process.
+A bat surveyor will visit the site and monitor potential bat exit points and access points to gather data, using specialist equipment such as bat detectors, infrared lights, night vision, and thermal imaging cameras along with detectors that convert echolocation calls into an audible readout.
+The calls of different species of bat differ, so this can help with identification.

-Bats hibernate in winter as there are less insects for them to feed on, so BERS are carried out in the summer months, typically between May and September, as the sun rises or sets, when bats emerge from or return to a roost.
-Some local planning authorities will accept surveys done in the sub-optimal weeks in April and September/October providing that weather conditions are suitable.
+Bats hibernate in winter as there are fewer insects for them to feed on, so BERS (also known as dusk and dawn surveys) are carried out in the summer months, typically between May and September, as the sun rises or sets, when bats emerge from or return to a roost.
+They are undertaken 15 minutes before or two hours after sunset, or two hours before or 15 minutes after sunrise.
+Some local planning authorities will accept surveys done in the sub-optimal weeks in April and between September and October providing that weather conditions are suitable.
+High winds or heavy rain may cause bat activity surveys to be cancelled, so it’s a good plan to factor this in and book early.

 Your planning application, supported by a Scoping Survey and/or Bat Emergence Survey report will enable you to secure planning permission.
-While it may be necessary in some circumstances to obtain a European Protected Species Licence for your application, it will not stop you obtaining planning consent.
-The number of bat surveyors and site visits required by a BERS depends on the PRA results.
+While it may be necessary in some circumstances to obtain a European Protected Species Licence for your application, it will not stop you from obtaining planning consent from your local planning authority.

 Hibernation Roost Surveys